-See above.
-The Council has an active Standards and Audit and Corporate Governance Scrutiny Committee, Council meetings, Scrutiny and Member development Programme all of which help ensure effective engagement with the values of the Council.
+Council See above.
+The has active Standards and Audit and Corporate Governance Scrutiny Committees, Council meetings, Scrutiny Committees and Member Development Programme all of which help ensure effective engagement with the values of the Council.
 Arrangements at Member level are mirrored at Officer level with Codes of Conduct, training and Members and senior officers establishing the tone and standards of the organisation.
-These standards are expected to apply and are monitored when working with the community and partners.
+These standards expected to apply and are monitored when working with the community and partners.

 Leading by example and using the above standard operating principles or values as a framework for decision making and other actions Decision making protocols and powers are set out in the Council's Constitution.
 These also establish what record of the decision needs to be maintained.
-For Cabinet reports the quality assurance process is the Chief Executive, Directors and Monitoring Officer, while for Delegated Decisions the originating officer and the responsible Director, the CFO and the Monitoring Officer need to ensure that the decision has been appropriately taken, that appropriate advice has been incorporated and consultation undertaken.
-All decisionmaking committees are appropriately minuted setting out the criteria, rationale and considerations on which decisions are based.
-Where appropriate Delegated Decisions are formally recorded and published.
+For Cabinet and Council reports the quality assurance process is the Chief Executive, Directors and Monitoring Officer and the Chief Financial Officer/Section 151 Officer, while for Delegated Decisions the originating officer and the responsible Director, the Chief Financial Officer and the Monitoring Officer need to ensure that the decision has been appropriately taken, that appropriate incorporated advice has been and consultation undertaken. ΑII decision Committees are appropriately making minuted setting out the criteria, rationale and considerations on which decisions are appropriate based.
+Where Delegated Decisions are formally recorded and published.